Best email client for Linux

 Blue by name, blue by nature.
 There's a definite theme here, although you can dress it up in one of 18 different accents if you prefer.
 You can even color-code your mail accounts to make them easier to distinguish.
 Everything else is conventional: a sidebar and preview pane, a unified inbox if you set up multiple accounts, the option to turn off 'conversations' (aka threads) application-wide, and a built-in calendar and contacts.
 You'll quickly feel at home.

 Triaging your email is easy, courtesy of the Later Board.
-This has its own button at the top of your inbox which, when clicked, sweeps away your message preview to reveal a table of three columns, for Today, Later, and Done – you can add other columns if you need them.
-Drag emails from your message list to the appropriate column and, when their allotted time arrives, up pops a notification.
+This has its button at the top of your inbox, which, when clicked, sweeps away your message preview to reveal a table of three columns, for Today, Later, and Done – you can add other columns if you need them.
+Drag emails from your message list to the appropriate column, and when their allotted time arrives, a notification pops up.
 By default, dragging into the Today column sets an email's due date as two hours hence.
 But, drag it into Later and it will throw up a dialog through which you can set a specific time and date, use a more vague 'this evening', 'tomorrow morning', and so on, or delegate it to 'someday', in which case it will be stashed for safekeeping without a specific due date.
 If you've ever used a Kanban system like Trello, the workflow will be immediately familiar.

 Most home users will manage well with the free tier, which offers a fully featured email client with some nifty features.
 The highlight for us is the Later Board, which takes much of the effort out of sorting and dealing with email in a timely manner.